Best Of 2018: Parth-Erica, Jennifer-Harshad, Eisha-Adnan & Other Jodis Who Took Internet By Storm!

 Parth Samthaan-Erica Fernandes

 Parth Samthaan and Erica Fernandes made a fresh pair as Anurag Basu and Prerna Arora on Kasautii Zindagii Kay 2.
-Their sizzling chemistry has impressed the viewers and they became instant hit among the audiences.
-They took internet by storm!
+Their sizzling chemistry has impressed the viewers and they became an instant hit among the audiences.

 Jennifer Winget-Harshad Chopra

-Jennifer Winget and Harshad Chopra, who played the roles of Zoya and Aditya on Bepannaah, is another adorable couple who will be missed!
+Jennifer Winget and Harshad Chopra, who played the roles of Zoya and Aditya on Bepannaah, are another adorable couple who will be missed!
 When the makers of the show announced about the show's end, the fans went crazy and took to social media to bring their AdiYa back!

 Surbhi Jyoti-Pearl V Puri